WHO IS A REFUGEE? WHY ARE PEOPLE REFUGEES?

 REFUGEES ALONG THE YEARS

-2016 – Syria, Afghanistan and Somalia are the top three countries where most refugees come from.
+2016 – Syria, Afghanistan and Somalia are the top three countries with people leaving as refugees.

-2015 – Venezuela closes borders with Columbia after three Venezuelan soldiers are shot and injured on the Venezuela-Columbia birder.
+2015 – Venezuela closes borders with Columbia after three Venezuelan soldiers are shot and injured on the Venezuela-Columbia border.
 Thousands of Columbians living in Venezuela leave the country.

-2011 – Syria anti-government demonstrations begin causing millions of Syrians to flee as refugees in other countries.
+2011 – Syria anti-government demonstrations begin, causing millions of Syrians to flee to other countries as refugees.

-2000 – Zimbabweans who oppose anti-democratic leader Robert Mugabe flee abroad.
+2000 – Zimbabweans who oppose anti-democratic leader Robert Mugabe, flee from their country.

 1994 – Rwanda.
-Genocide.
-2 million Rwandans leave their homeland.
+Genocide prompts 2 million Rwandans to leave their homeland.

 1991 – Yugoslavia collapses.
 In 1999 a peace plan for Kosovo was agreed.
 820,000 Kosovan Albanian refugees return home by the end of the year.

-1990s – Kurds from northern Iraq end up us as refugees.
+1990s – Kurds living in northern Iraq are considered refugees.
 Kurds today have no homeland.
 They are spread in other countries.
 In some countries like Turkey, they are not allowed to speak their language or practice their culture.

 1990s – Sierra Leone is invaded by neighbouring Liberia causing a million people to be uprooted in the following three years.